AI Governance for Boards: Strategy, Risk & Compliance

 Implement KPI dashboards: value (cycle time, quality, revenue lift), risk (error rate, bias metrics), and operations (incident MTTR, retraining cadence).
 (NIST Measure/Manage).

-Agree a board reporting cadence; schedule an independent assurance review against ISO 42001 controls or readiness for certification.
+Agree to a board reporting cadence; schedule an independent assurance review against ISO 42001 controls or readiness for certification.

 What’s evolving for boards

-EU AI Act phasing: literacy & prohibited practices (Feb 2025); GPAI obligations (Aug 2025); broad applicability (Aug 2026); some high-risk product rules run to Aug 2027.
+EU AI Act phasing: literacy & prohibited practices (February 2025); GPAI obligations (August 2025); broad applicability (August 2026); some high-risk product rules extend to August 2027.
 Plan roadmaps accordingly.

-Board-ready standards: ISO 42001 provides an auditable path; NIST AI RMF offers practical risk workflows teams can implement now.
+Board-ready standards: ISO 42001 provides an auditable path; NIST AI RMF offers practical risk workflows that teams can implement now.

-Practical examples (what good looks like)
+Practical examples (what effective governance looks like)

 Product development: Model cards, red-team tests, bias checks before launch; board reviews risk exceptions quarterly (ISO 42001 + NIST Govern/Manage).